-We are fortunate to have a housing concierge service, Collegiate Housing, designed to help take the pressure off students and their families to find affordable housing in college.
-There are a variety of apartment communities working with Collegiate Housing, to ensure we find our students the best communities at the best price.
+We are fortunate to have a housing concierge service, Music City Housing Services is designed to help take the pressure off students and their families to find affordable housing in college.
+There are a variety of apartment communities working with Music City Housing Services, to ensure we find our students the best communities at the best price.
 NCA currently offers independent housing and shared housing needs.
 Please visit Nossi.edu/housing for more information about NCA's housing opportunities.